"Follow Us" on Twitter @WashSchoolDist

 PA Criminal Record Clearance (click link) - Pennsylvania Access To Criminal History - Home

-PA Child Abuse History Clearance (click link) - Clearances
+PA Child Abuse History Clearance (click link) - Child Abuse Clearance

 FBI Fingerprint Clearance (click link) - Cogent Applicant Fingerprint Registration Systems

-Superintendent Goals /Performance Standards Superintendent Goals for 2014-2015
+Superintendent Goals /Performance Standards Superintendent Goals and Performance Standards 2015

 The Board of School Directors annually conducts a performance review of the Superintendent of schools.
 Section 1073.1 of the PA School Code required the contract for a district superintendent include mutually agreed upon goals/ performance standards.
 Pursuant to Act 141 of the PA School Code enacted in 2012, school boards are required to disclose the objectives and performance standards for Superintendents given an initial or renewed contract after 2012.
 This information must be posted on their district website.
 School districts are also required to post on their website whether or not the standards were met by the Superintendent.